Baseball Rakes for Field Maintenance

 • Features forty-size 4-1/2″ teeth staggered with 3″ gaps.

-• Frame is hot-dipped galvanized steel.
+• The frame is hot-dipped galvanized steel.

 BSN Sports Aluminum Maintenance Rake